CACI-IMG/ForecasterDocs/user-guide/Data/Data-Rows-Columns.md

 ## Delete Column
 To delete any column from the data grid, select the column with a left mouse click and then press the **Delete Column** button.
-The column will only be removed if it has no dependencies (i.e. othe).
+The column will only be removed if it has no dependencies (i.e. other derived columns refer this column in their calculations).

 ### Example
-Following on from the previous example, let us suppose you want to delete the derived formula column.
-To do this, you'll first need to select the NewColumn and click on the Delete Column button as shown below.
+Following on from the previous example, if you wanted to delete the derived formula column, you'd first need to select the NewColumn and click on the **Delete Column** button as shown below.

 ![Delete Column](imgs/DataColumns_DeleteColumn.png)